Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Definition** \
 > A hierarchical level of a node indicates the depth of a hierarchy at which a node resides.

 The amount of detail displayed on maps (in mapping platforms) depends on a zoom level.
 [Grouping of clusters](#grouping-of-clusters-glossary) approach uses the same idea.
-At the deepest (highest) level of the hierarchy, the graph shows all possible details.
-And at the lowest level of the hierarchy, the graph shows only those single nodes that are representatives of hierarchies themselves.
+At the deepest (lowest or zero) level of the hierarchy, the graph shows all possible details.
+And at the highest level of the hierarchy, the graph shows only those single nodes that are representatives of hierarchies themselves.

 <h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3>

 > **Definition** \
 > A current hierarchical level is the deepest [hierarchical level](#hierarchical-level-glossary) shown in the graph area.

-At the moment when child nodes collapse into their parents, the current hierarchical level decreases by 1, and when child nodes with a hierarchical level higher (deeper) by 1 than the current hierarchical level appear, the current hierarchical level increases by 1.
+At the moment when child nodes collapse into their parents, the current hierarchical level decreases by 1, and when child nodes with a hierarchical level by 1 deeper than the current hierarchical level appear, the current hierarchical level increases by 1.

 The `globalHierarchyDepth` attribute value indicates the current hierarchical level.